Future Media Moguls Get a Head Start

 Even when the job market is healthy, the media business is one of the toughest fields to break in to.
-Today, it’s even harder.
-That’s why the Media and Entertainment Networking Night, hosted by the Magner Career Center on April 6, was so critical — and so useful —for Brooklyn College students eager to enter the field.
+Today, it's even harder.
+That's why the Media and Entertainment Networking Night, hosted by the Magner Center for Career Development and Internships on April 6, was so critical — and so useful —for Brooklyn College students eager to enter the field.

 Hopeful students crowded the Student Center's Gold Room to meet alumni already working at such large media organizations as NBC, HBO, MTV, CBS Radio and Simon & Schuster.
 Their advice was good enough for any industry, but it was particularly sharp for the evening.